shayanafzal/DataMiners/README.md

 ### Arima
 Arima is another model that has been chosen to create a sales forecast.
 The results obtained will be analyzed to determine if this is a good model to use for the available data set.

-### Current Analysis
-The 'seaborn' statistical data visualization library has been used to plot the data in order to identify trends.
-This gives an a high-level overview of the data that we are working with.
-This helps when analyzing the forecast results that will be obtained using 'Prophet' and 'Arima'

 ### Further Analysis
 The aforementioned models are being used to forecast the sales.
 The results given by these methods would be further analyzed and the raw data may be further narrowed down to exclude sales data from the years 2020 and 2021.
-The current analysis shows that the sales were extremely low in the years 2020 and 2021 due to the affect of the Covid-19 Pandemic.
+The current analysis shows that the sales were extremely low in the years 2020 and 2021 due to the effect of the Covid-19 Pandemic.
 Hence, it may better to exclude this data from the model.
 Further analysis will be done to see how the data from the pandemic time period affects the forecast.